 Participation.
 High-quality discussion of course readings is essential to ensuring mastery of the material covered in this course.
 Each week, students are expected to identify at least one point from each reading to raise during in-class discussion.
 Preparation of more than one topic is encouraged, in case a peer selects a similar/overlapping discussion point.
 Due to the advanced nature of this course, participation is evaluated qualitatively rather than quantitatively.
-Students will be provided participation feedback at least once during the semester, and if a student does not make substantial changes to their participation practices in response to corrective feedback, their final grade will be reduced by one letter grade.
+Students will be provided participation feedback at least once during the semester.
+Any student whose participation is rated below satisfactory at mid-semester and who does not improve their participation will have their final course grade reduced by one letter grade.
 The below table describing participation quality is intended to help students operationalize high quality participation, and will be used to provide feedback.